Recipe: Spaghetti Squash with Ricotta, Sage, and Pine Nuts

-We usually eat spaghetti squash with just a bit of butter or olive oil, salt, and pepper.
+Looking for a new way to enjoy spaghetti squash?
+I often eat spaghetti squash with just a bit of butter or olive oil, salt, and pepper.
 This recipe hardly takes more time to prepare, but it turns the squash into a slightly fancier affair.
 Creamy and savory, it’s a good side dish or alternative to pasta.

 The recipe below is for a smallish spaghetti squash, about 2 pounds.
 You can easily adjust the quantities of ingredients depending on the size of your squash.
 It’s a simple recipe, open to adaptation and not requiring absolutely precise measurements.

-There is one thing we'll stress, though, and that’s the superiority of fresh ricotta.
-You can easily make your own or look for it at your farmers' market, cheesemonger, or Italian deli.
+There is one thing I’d recommend to you, though, and that’s the superiority of fresh ricotta.
+You can easily make your own fresh ricotta, or look for it at your farmers market, cheesemonger, or Italian deli.

 - 3/4 cup

-1 clove garlic, mashed
+garlic, mashed or grated

-Salt and pepper
+Salt and freshly ground black pepper

-1/2 cup pine nuts, toasted
+pine nuts, toasted

-Pierce the whole squash in several places with a knife or fork, place it in a baking dish, and bake until flesh is tender, about 1 hour.
+Preheat the oven to 375°F. Pierce the whole squash in several places with a knife or fork, place it in a baking dish, and bake until flesh is tender, about 1 hour.

 Combine squash and ricotta mixture and season to taste with salt and pepper.